Satish-A-Wadekar/GoogleCharts-Renderer/README.md

 ```
 and its done. hurrayyyyyy...

-## Some feature which are on road map.
+## Some features which are on road map.
 - Drill down functionality.
 - Callback feature on drill down events.
 - Return data to drill down event from selected chart area.